 Action shots are some of the most difficult types of shots to get, as it's very difficult to follow action steadily.
 There are two technologies that are often used: steadicams and gimbals.
 Steadicams are cameras that stabilize themselves.
 Even if a handler needs to follow the action quickly, the steadicam will make sure the image itself remains stabilized and smooth.
 Steadicams can be rented for a video production and can significantly reduce the amount of stabilizing work needed in post.

 Gimbals are an even more advanced technology that operates with three-axis stabilization.
 Gimbals are even more effective at stabilizing action shots, and they allow for easier movement for the operator.
 Stabilizing shots is important for reasons apart from just aesthetics.
 A shaky shot can be uncomfortable for an audience to watch and can even make some audience members motion sick if the scene is shaky enough.

 The above techniques aren't all of the techniques open to you.
 A video production company can help you learn more about the techniques and shooting styles that they use and the benefits of each.
+If you're not able to get shots yourself, you can always scoure stock video sites for options.
 Using the above techniques, though, you should be able to capture an engaging, compelling video on your own.
 You can then continue to experiment with techniques as your marketing strategy grows.